More Tempeh in Our Lives

 Tofu on its own can be quite bland, whereas tempeh has more of a natural nutty flavour.
 Like tofu, the flavour of tempeh can be enhanced by marinating it in various herbs, spices and sauces, depending on the dish being made.
 In this recipe, the tempeh is coated with the spices and cooked to enhance its flavour.

-It is not always available at your local supermarket and you may need to get it at your local health food shop.
-Although from my own observation experience, it has become more readily available in supermarkets in the last few years.
-Most of my local supermarkets now stock it.
-I love it and recommend trying it out if you haven’t before.
-It’s an excellent source of plant-based protein along with several minerals, especially manganese.
-You can find out more about tempeh here.
+It is not always available at the local supermarket from my experience so you may need to get it at your local health food shop.
+This obviously depends on where you live in the world.
+Although from my own local observational experience, it has become more readily available in supermarkets in the last few years.

 If you don’t have tempeh available you can always throw in extra chickpeas, mixed beans or some extra vegetables in its place.